Niito99/alx/README.md

-My first readme
-This is an update of My first README
+This repository is for the shell basics Project 0x00